pkelley/Kwiat_Schneier_Kelley_CSCI2270_FinalProject/README.md

 6. After the first run, you only need to enter ./sfml to run the program.

-Group Members
+Group Members:

-Helena Kwiat
+Helena Kwiat,
-Preston Kelley
+Preston Kelley,
 Ian Shneier

 Bugs: